alvar21/clubs_2232/README.md

 * v.
 On club deletion, there is a trigger to update the number of clubs categorised by their types and delete its entry from stats_membersperclub table.
 * vi.
 A trigger to update the total number of users when a user is registered.
 ##SIGNALS:
-* i.
+* vii.
 A signal to create a member entry with the same id to the primary key of the new user created.
 The first_name, last_name, email corresponds to the new user's.

 ##GROUPS:
 * i.
 Owners